CodosaurusLLC/CodosaurusLLC.github.io/clients.md

 which I did in JavaScript and HTML5, with Ruby to convert a SQL data dump into JS-->;

-- EasyETFs, a now-defunct Australian startup that wanted a financial portfolio rebalancing system<!--, which I did in Ruby on Rails-->;
+- EasyETFs, a now-defunct Australian startup in the financial space<!-- that wanted a financial portfolio rebalancing system, which I did in Ruby on Rails-->;

 - Atomic Broadcast, a now-defunct startup with an idea about social media filtering<!--, for which I did a brief test-drive (just retrieving tweets) in Ruby on Rails-->;

-- Liqwid Networks (a now-defunct "Real-Time Enterprise Computing and Communications (RTEC2) technology" software company), who had a group-centric self-service web-based email and SMS system<!-- in Python, for which I roadmapped and implemented features, housed the server for a while, and interfaced with an overseas company trying to integrate it into their project management software product-->;
+- Liqwid Networks, a now-defunct
+"Real-Time Enterprise Computing and Communications (RTEC2) technology" software company<!--, who had a group-centric self-service web-based email and SMS system in Python, for which I roadmapped and implemented features, housed the server for a while, and interfaced with an overseas company trying to integrate it into their project management software product-->;

-- [Send2Fax](http://www.send2fax.com/){:rel="nofollow" target="_new"}<!--,
+- [Send2Fax](http://www.send2fax.com/){:rel="nofollow" target="_new"},
-who needed a program to initialize fax boards, which I did in C -->;
+an Internet fax-sending company<!--, who needed a program to initialize fax boards, which I did in C -->;

 - a small voice-response system company whose name I forget